Kampfgeschwader 26

 Kampfgeschwader 26 (KG 26) "Löwengeschwader" (in English Bomber Wing 26 aka "Lions' Wing" by virtue of its insignia) was a German air force Luftwaffe bomber wing unit during World War II.

 Its units participated on all of the fronts in the European Theatre until the end of the war.
 It operated three of the major German aircraft medium bomber types; the Heinkel He 111, Junkers Ju 88 and the Junkers Ju 188.
-The unit engaged in both strategic bombing, close air support, anti-shipping and aerial interdiction operations.
+The unit engaged in aerial bombing, close air support, anti-shipping and aerial interdiction operations.
 The majority of its operational life – not entirely unlike another Luftwaffe wing designated KG 40 — was spent on anti-shipping missions.

 History

 Kampfgeschwader 26 was formed on 1 May 1939 at Lüneburg with Stab./KG 26 and I. Gruppe (Group).
 II.
 Gruppe was formed near Lübeck Blankensee.
 III Gruppe was not formed until 1 November 1939 near Jesau (Kaliningrad Oblast).
 It was disbanded as redesignated K.Gr.
 126. The Gruppe second formation took place on 20 February 1940 at Lübeck.